ckb-js/lumos/packages/crypto/README.md

 # @ckb-lumos/crypto

 Low-level cryptographic primitives for Lumos, works in both Node.js and browsers.
+The API is compatible with `node:crypto`

 ## Usage